Taurus052/CFIEE/Readme.md

 #### 6.'xxx_forward_transfers_per_function.png':
 &nbsp; &nbsp;&nbsp; &nbsp; This is a figure that shows the number of forward control transfer instructions (including unconditional direct jumps and branches) in different function.
 #### 7. ‘xxx_function_call_relationship.png':
 &nbsp; &nbsp;&nbsp; &nbsp; This picture shows the function call relationship of the current program.
-If there is a letter "j" after the function name in the figure, it means that the function is not called by the "jal" instruction, but jumps from the "j" instruction at the end of the previous function
+If there is a label "*" after the function name in the figure, it means that the function is not called by the "jal" instruction, but jumps from the "j" instruction at the end of the previous function
 #### 8. 'xxx_CFG.svg':
 &nbsp; &nbsp;&nbsp; &nbsp; This is a control flow graph of the entire program flow in svg format.